 - Simply click Next till Finish in the Extend Volume Wizard window.

-Do NOT do this if you installed programs to drive D. Remember to back up or transfer files before deleting.
+Do not delete D drive if there are programs installed in it.
+Remember to back up or transfer files before deleting.

-It is able to shrink drive D to the right side and produce Unallocated next to C drive, then you can easily extend the OS partition in Disk Management or with NIUBI.
+With disk partition software such as NIUBI Partition Editor, you can extend the system partition without deleting any drive.
+It is able to shrink D: drive and make Unallocated next to C drive, then you can easily extend the OS partition in Disk Management or with NIUBI.
+It has free edition for Windows 11/10/8/7/Vista/XP home computer users.

-Steps to extend OS partition C on Windows 10:
+Steps to extend OS partition C in Windows 10/11 without losing data:

-Step 1: Download NIUBI Partition Editor, right click drive D: and select Resize/Move Volume.
+Step 1: Download NIUBI free edition, right click drive D: and select Resize/Move Volume.

 Drag the left border rightwards to shrink it, you may also enter an amount in the box behind Unallocated space before.
 (1024MB=1GB)

-Then Unallocated space is produced on the left side of D.
+Then Unallocated space is made on the left side of D drive.

-Step 2: Right click C drive and select "Resize/Move Volume" again, drag the right border rightwards to combine the Unallocated space in the pop-up window.
+Step 2: Right click C: drive and select "Resize/Move Volume" again, drag the right border rightwards to combine this Unallocated space in the pop-up window.

-Click OK, system partition C is extended to 50GB, click Apply on top left to execute.
+Click OK, system partition C is extended to 50GB, click Apply on top left.

 NIUBI Partition Editor is designed to work in its own virtual mode, the 2 operations are listed as pending on bottom left.
 If you want to cancel these operations, click Undo.
 To modify real disk partition, click Apply to take effect.

-Watch the video how to extend os partition C on Windows 10:
+Watch the video how to extend system partition C in Windows 10/11 computer:

-Windows 10 native Disk Management can only help you extend the os partition by deleting the adjacent partition.
+Windows 10 native Disk Management can only help you extend the os partition by deleting the adjacent drive.
 This destructive way is not suggested.
-The best way is running safe partition software to shrink other partitions to get unused space.
+The best way is running safe partition software to shrink other partition to get Unallocated space and then add to C drive.
 Better than other tools, NIUBI Partition Editor has Virtual mode, 1 Second Rollback, Hot-Resize, Cancel-at-Will technologies and advanced file-moving algorithm to help resize and extend disk partition fast and safely.
+Besides shrinking and extending partition, it helps do many other disk partition management operations.